yhavinga/jupyter-tensorflow-pytorch-gpu/README.md

 * You want to be able to install conda packages from jupyter

-The image was constructed by rebuilding the Jupyter docker-stack SciPy image on an Nvidia Ubuntu 18.04 image with a Cuda version specifically chosen to match the PyTorch version.
+The image was constructed by rebuilding the Jupyter docker-stack SciPy image on a TensorFlow-GPU Ubuntu 18.04 image with a Cuda version specifically chosen to match the PyTorch version.

 Merging Dockerfiles instead of building from an existing image was a last resort; existing PyTorch images with Jupyter either did not have GPU support,